We've compiled more than 500 marketing terms every marketer should know!

 Call to action (CTA): This is a digital marketing term used to suggest and urge users to a website to carry out a specific activity, like signing up for an email newsletter or submitting a contact form.
 CTAs are used to direct prospective clients through the following stage of a sales funnel.

-Omnichannel Marketing: Marketing term that refers to the integration of all the numerous marketing channels a business use to give customers a consistent brand experience.
+Omnichannel Marketing: The term refers to integrating all the numerous marketing channels a business uses to give customers a consistent brand experience.
+Check more info here.

 Affiliate Marketing: Approach to marketing based on a partnership between an online advertiser and website publishers in which the advertiser pays for leads or revenue generated by the publishers' websites.
 It's a type of value or commission sharing.
 Partnering with affiliates increases your advertising reach and relevance with target audiences for a low investment.